lasarobotics/PurpleLib/README.md

 ```

 ### Offline installation
-When PurpleLib is build, files are placed in the `build/libs` directory.
+When PurpleLib is built, files are placed in the `build/libs` directory.
 Create a link to this directory, or copy it to your robot project.

 Add the following to your project `build.gradle`
 ```
 dependencies {
+  implementation 'org.apache.commons:commons-math3:3.+'
   implementation files('libs/PurpleLib.jar')
 }
 ```